Mabdillahi88/sciencequiz2/README.md

 # Science contact game
 ![validation-contact](assets/docs/features/validations/validation_lighthouse_contact_us.JPG)

-## Testing

-### Performing tests on various devices
-The website was tested on the following devices:
-- Surface Pro 7
-- iPhone 5/SE
-- iPad air

 ### JavaScript Validation

 The Javascript files were checked using JSHint JS Validation Service.
 No major problems were discovered.